Admission for the January 2025 academic session is ongoing Apply Now!

 • Understand legal and ethical aspects of business.

-• Create business plans and conduct market research.
+• Create business plans, conduct market research, and deliver technical presentations.

 At the end of this course, students should be able to:

-• Recognize legal and ethical consequences in Data Science.
+• Recognise legal and ethical consequences in Data Science.

 • Apply techniques like Digital Data Repositories and Digital Object Identifiers.